grscheller/neovim-notes/vimFactoids.md

 terminal emulator instead of Vim by holding down the SHIFT key.

-I find that configuring the mouse for anything but *Normal Mode* pretty useless and counter-intuitive.
-In *Insert Mode* I don't like the middle mouse button repositioning the cursor for a paste.
-In *Normal Mode* I don't like a click-drag throwing me into character *Visual Mode*.

 ## Configuring wildmenu

 To make tab completion in command mode more efficient, put the